Mdamski/Mdamski.github.io/Projects/Superstore Performance/README.md

 - Category: Product category (e.g., Furniture, Technology).
 (Text)
 - Sub-Category: More specific classification within the product category (e.g., Bookcases).
 (Text)
 - Product Name: Name of the product.
 (Text)
-- Sales: Total sales amount for the order.
+- Sales: Revenue generated from the sale of the product.
 (Numeric)
 - Quantity: Number of units sold.
 (Numeric)
 - Discount: Discount applied to the order.
 (Numeric, Percentage)
 - Profit: Profit generated from the order.
 (Numeric)